timersys/popups/README.txt

 >
 > Check the **new premium version** available in ([http://wp.timersys.com/popups/](http://wp.timersys.com/popups/))
 >
+> * Beautiful optin forms for popular mail providers like MailChimp
 > * Track impressions and Conversions of social networks and forms like CF7 or Gravity forms
 > * Track impressions and Conversions in Google Analytics
 > * 8 New animations effects